Step-by-step export guide

 Things to consider: VAT Treatment for exports

 VAT is a tax levied on goods and services consumed in the national territory.
-You can usually zero-rate goods you’re exporting out of the territory as long as you meet certain conditions.
+You can usually zero-rate goods you’re exporting out of the territory if you meet certain conditions.

 Our customs experts are ready to help.
 Get in touch and we'll find the right solution for your needs.